IBTA PlugFest #31 Pre-Testing Details

 Make note in the Cable Vendor Registration Form that you have completed the Readiness Tests.

 Follow the steps in the Cable MOI documents to complete the readiness tests.
 The updated Cable MOIs will be available in the Plugfest Documents folder: MOIs.

 - Mellanox Eye Opening: The Eye Opening package is intended for evaluating and testing InfiniBand cables / links, for configuring port SerDes and port state, and for finding the optimal configuration for SerDes of an InfiniBand Tx-Rx pair connected by a cable.
 You may download the Mellanox Eye Opening MOI here.

-- Memory Map: The Memory Map Verification MOI is located here.
+- Memory Map: The latest Memory Map Verification MOI is located here.
 You can download the I2CExplorer at this link: I2C Explorer Tool.
-You may also download a DOS parser called Memory Map Parser located here.
+You may also download a DOS parser called Memory Map Parser from the same link.
 This reads the binaries from the I2CExplorer if you choose to save the data in binary instead of text data format.

 - QSFP+ Memory Map Testing: this ensures that the contents of the cable connector EEPROM are properly programmed according to the IBTA specification which defines the electrical (copper), the optical and the mechanical characteristics of the pluggable Quad SFP+ Module/direct attach cable plug and connector